Ahoy! Below, you’ll find an item for your calendar, a brief report from the road, and this year’s gift guide.

 Subscriptions purchased now (whether for yourself or someone else) will begin with our next shipment in the second week of December: the first of the super fresh oil made from those tons of olives I ferried across California.

-We also offer individual tins, shipped anywhere in the U.S. These 500 ml containers are compact but dense—they weigh about a pound—so they feel satisfyingly substantial inside festive wrapping paper 😎
+We also offer individual tins, shipped anywhere in the U.S. These 500 ml containers are compact but dense —

 My friends and neighbors at INNA Jam make the best jam in the country, and it is available in gift packs, so, there you go: your season is sorted.
 In addition to my most-favored jam flavors, Santa Rosa plum and Blenheim apricot, I also love INNA’s shrubs, perfect for mixing with soda or… things that are stronger… than soda…